ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 So now that we've seen some of the content optimizations that FIT can perform, let's put them all together and check how the performance of our page has improved.

-Before we applied these optimizations, we started off with 28 requests and 1468 KB.
+Before we applied any optimizations, we started off with 24 requests and 1319KB page size.
+After image optimizations this was down to 20 requests and 211KB.

 |            | Requests | Page size KB    | PageSpeed Insights (mobile) | PageSpeed Insights (desktop)
 |     ---    | ---:      |     ---:| ---:                         | ---: